Single top quark production as a probe of anomalous $tq\gamma$ and $tqZ$ couplings at the FCC-ee

 \section{Theoretical formalism}

-The anomalous FCNC couplings of a top quark with a photon and $Z$ boson can be written in a model independent way using an effective Lagrangian approach.
-The lowest order terms describing $tq\gamma$ and $tqZ$ couplings has the following form ~\cite{Obraztsov:1997if,Malkawi:1995dm,Hosch:1997gz,AguilarSaavedra:2000db,AguilarSaavedra:2004wm}:
+The anomalous FCNC couplings of a top quark with a photon and a $Z$ boson can be written in a model independent way using an effective Lagrangian approach.
+The lowest order terms describing $tq \gamma$ and $tqZ$ couplings have the following form ~\cite{Obraztsov:1997if,Malkawi:1995dm,Hosch:1997gz,AguilarSaavedra:2000db,AguilarSaavedra:2004wm}:

-where the $\lambda_{tq}$, $\kappa_{tq}$ and $X_{tq}$ are dimensionless real parameters that denote the strength of the anomalous FCNC couplings.
-In the effective Lagrangian, the complex chirality parameters are normalized to $|\lambda^{a}|^2 + |\lambda^{v}|^2$ = $|x^{L}|^2 + |x^{R}|^2$ = $|\kappa^{v}|^2 + |\kappa^{a}|^2$ = 1 and $P_{L,R}$ are the left- and right-handed projection operators, $P_{L,R}=\frac{1}{2} (1 \mp \gamma^5)$.
-It is notable that the term which contains $\gamma^{\mu}$ is dimension four and the terms with $\sigma^{\mu\nu}$ are dimension five.
-The anomalous FCNC interactions $tq\gamma$ and $tqZ$ lead to production of a top quark in association with a light quark in electron-positron collisions.
-The Feynman diagram for this process is shown in Figure \ref{feynman-diagram} including the subsequent leptonic decay of the W boson in top quark decay.
-In Table \ref{cross-sections1}, the cross sections of $e^{-}+e^{+}\rightarrow t\bar{u}+t\bar{c}+\bar{t}u+\bar{t}c$ including the branching ratio of top quark decays into a $W$ boson and a b-quark with $W$ boson decays into a charged lepton (muon and electron) and neutrino are presented.
+where $\lambda_{tq}$, $\kappa_{tq}$ and $X_{tq}$ are dimensionless real parameters that denote the strength of the anomalous FCNC couplings.
+In the above effective Lagrangian, the chirality parameters are normalized to $|\lambda^{a}|^2 + |\lambda^{v}|^2$ = $|x^{L}|^2 + |x^{R}|^2$ = $|\kappa^{v}|^2 + |\kappa^{a}|^2$ = 1 and $P_{L,R}$ are the left- and right-handed projection operators, $P_{L,R}=\frac{1}{2} (1 \mp \gamma^5)$.
+The anomalous FCNC interactions $tq \gamma$ and $tqZ$ lead to production of a top quark in association with a light quark in electron-positron collisions.
+The Feynman diagram for this process is shown in Figure~\ref{feynman-diagram} including the subsequent leptonic decay of the W boson in the top quark decay.
+In Table~\ref{cross-sections1}, the cross sections of $e^{-} + e^{+} \rightarrow t\bar{u} + t\bar{c} + \bar{t}u + \bar{t}c$ including the branching ratio of the top quark decays into a $W$ boson and a b-quark, and $W$ boson decays into a charged lepton (muon and electron) and a neutrino are presented.
 The cross sections are shown at three different center-of-mass energies of 240, 350 and 500 GeV.
-It should be pointed out that the cross sections due to photon and $Z$ boson exchange are different and depends on the type of coupling.
-The contribution of photon exchange and $Z$ boson with $\sigma^{\mu\nu}$ coupling increases with the energy of the center-of-mass.
+It should be pointed out that the cross sections due to photon and $Z$ boson exchange are different and depends on the type of FCNC coupling.
+The contribution of photon and $Z$ boson exchange with the $\sigma^{\mu \nu}$ coupling increases with the energy of the center-of-mass.
 This is because of the presence of an additional momentum factor $q^{\nu}$ in the effective Lagrangian.